BlythICS4U/a5-manxboy/README.md

 * Compare this algorithm to insertion sort
   * describe an array which would perform better using your algorithm (over insertion sort)
   * describe an array which would perform better using insertion sort (over your algorithm)

+### Problem 5

+You are given a file named "wordList.txt" (or "wordListWindows.txt" for Windows users).
+The file contains a sorted list of 100,000 words, all lower case, with one word on each line.
+Write a program that does the following:
+* Read the contents of the file and store the words in a string array
+* As the words are being loading into the array, have your program separately track the array indicies for the first word of each letter of the alphabet.
+I.e. the first "a" word is at index 0, the first "b" word is at index 2045, the first "c" word is at index 4567 etc.
+* Once the above state has been set up, write a modified version of binary search
+    * Look at the first letter of the word to search for
+    * Get the index of the first word in the string array that has the same first letter
+    * Perform standard binary search with the low index being the value from the previous step, and the high index being the index of the next first letter
+        * I.e if searching for "bingo", your low index would be the first "b" word and your high index would be your first "c" word
+* Write a series of unit tests to ensure correctness.
+Use the @BeforeClass annotation so that you don't read in the word list before each test (i.e. set up the string array once, then run a series of search tests to ensure correctness).
+Pay special attention to edge cases.